gwenaellegustin/645-11-Fitness-check/technical_guide.md

 ### Delete and edit logic

 The database has been designed to preserve user data.
-Therefore, once a questionnaire is completed, it is not possible to modify it.
+Therefore, once a form is completed, it is not possible to modify it.
-If an administrator edits a question on the questionnaire, the user will always see the question they answered.
+If an administrator edits a question on the form, the user will always see the questions they answered.
 Technically speaking, editing a question is like this:
 - Creation of a copy of the question with the changes made
 - Removal of the question's reference in the form collection